openebs/website/website/src/blogs/2017-07-26-openebs-building-go-storage-kit-project-maya.md

 I attended [GopherCon India](http://www.gophercon.in/) 2017, there was a [talk](https://youtu.be/spKM5CyBwJA?list=PLFjrjdmBd0CoclkJ_JdBET5fzz4u0SELZ) on “Package Oriented Design In Go” by [William Kennedy](https://twitter.com/goinggodotnet).
 In that talk, William explained some really important and thoughtful design principles which we can apply in our day-to-day life, while writing [Go](https://golang.org/project/).
 I have attempted to absorb some of the design philosophies I learned at GopherCon into practice at [OpenEBS](https://github.com/openebs).
 At [OpenEBS](https://github.com/openebs), as an open-source and growing Go project, We value Go principles and We try hard to leverage Go’s offerings.

-Briefly, OpenEBS is a [container native storage](https://blog.openebs.io/cloud-native-storage-vs-marketers-doing-cloud-washing-c936089c2b58) that is built from containers for enabling stateful containers to get into production.
-Being container native, OpenEBS augments the Container Orchestration (CO) Layers like Kubernetes, DockerSwarm, Mesos, etc., with Storage Specific Orchestration capabilities using “Maya” — Magic!
+Briefly, OpenEBS is a [container-native storage](https://blog.openebs.io/cloud-native-storage-vs-marketers-doing-cloud-washing-c936089c2b58) that is built from containers for enabling stateful containers to get into production.
+Being container-native, OpenEBS augments the Container Orchestration (CO) Layers like Kubernetes, DockerSwarm, Mesos, etc., with Storage Specific Orchestration capabilities using “Maya” — Magic!
 I contribute mainly towards the “Maya” — which is a set of containerized control plane applications for hooking into several modules like the configuration, monitoring, and alerting of CO.

 ## What is the Go Kit Project?